WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/frontend/Bootstrap/index.md

 ```
 !SLIDE

-- Lets make some changes to the .container-fluid code.
+- Let's make some changes to the .container-fluid code.

 ```C#
 	<div class="container-fluid">